aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-dotnetfx-svc/README.md

 # AWS Proton Sample .NET Framework Microservices Using Amazon ECS and AWS Fargate

-This directory contains a sample AWS Proton Environment and Service templates for a set of .NET Framework 4.8 microservices deployed to Amazon ECS based using service discovery running on AWS Fargate and a CI/CD pipeline used to deploy updates, as well as sample specs for creating Proton Environments and Services using the templates.
+This directory contains a sample AWS Proton Environment and Service templates for a set of .NET Framework 4.8 deployed to an Amazon ECS load-balanced service running on AWS Fargate, and a CI/CD pipeline used to deploy updates, as well as sample specs for creating Proton Environments and Services using the templates.
 All resources deployed are tagged.

 The environment template deploys: